 (3) Employment of an individual without the appropriate certification, except in strict accordance with the terms of this Section, shall be a violation of Section 4.2.B of this rule.

-(4) A waiver shall be granted to an applicant who receives inaccurate, incomplete or untimely information or action from the Department, a SAU or a local consortium.
-The waiver must be for a reasonable period to permit the applicant time to complete certification requirement.
+(4) A waiver shall be granted to an applicant who receives inaccurate, incomplete or untimely information or action from the Department, a SAU or a local/regional consortium.
+The waiver must be for a reasonable period to permit the applicant time to complete certification requirements.

 (5) A waiver cannot be granted to an individual who is seeking an endorsement in special education.